-- (i) If re-elected under Resolution 5 set out in item 5 above, Mr Lye Hoong Yip Raymond will remain as the Chairman of the Remuneration Committee, a member of the Audit Committee and Nominating Committee.
-He will be considered independent for the purposes of Rule 704(7) of the Rules of Catalist. - (ii) Resolution 7 set out in item 8 above, if passed, will empower the Directors from the date of this AGM until the date of the next annual general meeting or the date by which the next annual general meeting is required by law to be held or such authority is revoked or varied by the Company in a general meeting, whichever is earlier, to allot and issue Shares and/or convertible securities in the Company.
-The aggregate number of Shares and/or convertible securities which the Directors may allot and issue under this Resolution shall not exceed one hundred percent (100%) of the total number of issued Shares excluding treasury shares of which the aggregate number of Shares and/or convertible securities other than on a pro-rata basis to all shareholders of the Company shall not exceed fifty percent (50%) of the total number of issued Shares.
+- (i) If re-elected under Resolution 4 set out in item 4 above, Mr Lee Koh Yong will remain as Executive Chairman of the Board.
+Please refer to the section "Board of Directors" in the annual report 2015 for information on Mr Lee Koh Yong. - (ii) If re-elected under Resolution 5 set out in item 5 above, Mr Ng Tiak Soon will remain as the Lead Independent Director, Chairman of the Nominating Committee and the Audit Committee and a member of the Remuneration Committee.
+Mr Ng Tiak Soon will be considered independent for the purposes of Rule 704(7) of the Rules of Catalist.
+Please refer to the section "Board of Directors" in the annual report 2015 for information on Mr Ng Tiak Soon. - (iii) Resolution 7 set out in item 8 above, if passed, will empower the Directors from the date of this AGM until the date of the next annual general meeting or the date by which the next annual general meeting is required by law to be held or such authority is revoked or varied by the Company in a general meeting, whichever is earlier, to allot and issue Shares and/or convertible securities in the Company.
+The aggregate number of Shares and/or convertible securities which the Directors may allot and issue under this Resolution shall not exceed one hundred percent (100%) of the total number of issued Shares excluding treasury shares at the time of passing this Resolution 7, of which the aggregate number of Shares and/or convertible securities to be issued other than on a pro-rata basis to all shareholders of the Company shall not exceed fifty percent (50%) of the total number of issued Shares excluding treasury shares at the time of passing this Resolution 7.